 U.S. 1 starts out in southern Virginia as a rural route parallel to Interstate 85 from South Hill to Petersburg.
 The route primarily serves local traffic through Mecklenburg, Brunswick and Dinwiddie Counties while through traffic uses I-85.
 A few stretches of the route were widened to four lanes before the freeway was built.

 North through Petersburg and Colonial Heights and again at Richmond, U.S. 1 is vastly more urban.
-The route parallels I-95 from these cities northward to Alexandria, again serving generally local or commuter traffic while the bulk of through travelers stay on the busy I-95.
-Beyond Fredericksburg U.S. 1 generally carries four lanes as a congested suburban arterial route into Northern Virginia.
+The route parallels I-95 from these cities northward to Alexandria, again serving generally local or commuter traffic while the bulk of through travelers stay alongbthe heavily travelled freeway.
+Beyond Fredericksburg U.S. 1 is a congested suburban arterial route into Northern Virginia.

 ||SR 637 (Old Indian Road) east meets U.S. 1 between the Meherrin River and Meredithville.
 U.S. 1 expands into a four lane highway on this stretch, a remnant from when U.S. 1 was the main route between Raleigh and Richmond.
 06/01/12 |

 ||A cloverleaf interchange joins SR 3 (William Street) with U.S. 1 (Jefferson Davis Highway) in the city of Fredericksburg.
 SR 3 splits with SR 3 Business (William Street) for Blue and Gray Parkway around Downtown Fredericksburg just east of U.S. 1.
 08/31/09 |

 ||SR 606 (Mudd Tavern Road) meets U.S. 1 (Jefferson Davis Highway) at Thornburg west of the diamond interchange (Exit 118) with I-95.
 SR 606 continues west from Thornburg along Morris Road to Snell.
 12/26/06 |